-FRET (Fluorescence Resonance Energy Transfer) is the non-radiative transfer of energy from an excited fluorophore (donor) to another fluorophore (acceptor).
-FRET only occurs when the molecules concerned are in very close proximity (1-10 nm).
-This makes it a valuable technique for studying interactions between molecules.
-Exciting the donor and then monitoring the relative donor and acceptor emissions, either sequentially or simultaneously makes it possible to determine when FRET has occurred.
+Protein-protein interactions are critical for cellular function and a major target class for drug discovery, yet they are difficult to investigate.
+FRET (Förster or Fluorescence Resonance Energy Transfer) is the non-radiative transfer of energy from an excited fluorophore (donor) to another fluorophore (acceptor).
+FRET only occurs when the molecules concerned are in very close proximity.
+This makes it a valuable technique for studying interactions between molecules, such as proteins, in solution or in cells.
+Exciting the donor and then monitoring the relative donor and acceptor emissions, either sequentially or simultaneously, makes it possible to determine when FRET has occurred.

-FRET can then be used to determine when and where two or more biomolecules, often proteins, interact.
-Energy transfer occurs over distances of 1-10 nm which means that determining distance between interacting proteins can be made more accurate than the optical resolution (~0.25 mm) of the light microscope.
-This is a useful tool to quantify molecular dynamics in biophysics and biochemistry, such as protein-protein interactions, protein-DNA interactions, and protein conformational changes.
+Detection of FRET can be used to quantify when and where two or more biomolecules interact.
+As the energy transfer occurs only over distances between 1-10 nm, the distance between interacting proteins can be measured with a precision beyond the optical resolution of the light microscope (~0.25 µm).
+As a result, FRET is a useful tool to quantify molecular dynamics, such as protein-protein interactions, protein-DNA interactions, and conformational changes of molecules in living cells.

-A common combination of fluorophores is cyan fluorescent protein (CFP) and yellow fluorescent protein (YFP), a donor-acceptor pair is used for studying protein-protein interactions in cells of interest.
+A common combination of fluorophores for studying protein-protein interactions in cells of interest is cyan fluorescent protein (CFP) and yellow fluorescent protein (YFP) as donor-acceptor pair.

 View our solutions for FRET